-You can remove the HPDriver.exe process through a number of ways, but the easiest and most appropriate is by way of a powerful anti-malware solution such as Outbyte Antivirus.
+You can remove the HPDriver.exe process through a number of ways, but one of the most reliable methods is by using a robust anti-malware solution, such as Outbyte Antivirus.
 The antivirus will scan your PC, isolate and get rid of the offending program.
 It will also keep vigilance so that the next time the HPDriver.exe malware attempts to infiltrate your computer, it won’t get anywhere.

 You might also want to consider purchasing a PC repair tool as that way, it will be easier to monitor the performance of your computer.
 The PC repair tool will also get rid of any junk files, and in the process, get rid of the hiding places used by malware.

 If using an anti-malware to get rid of the cryptominer is not a workable solution for you, there are still other ways to get the program off your computer for good.
 Here are a few of these: